tpvasconcelos/tpvasconcelos.io/_pages/research.md

 **Official written-comments from the thesis supervisor and markers:**

+> “His overall performance was in the excellent category.”

-> “Tomas observed and brought out […] a number of very interesting results, of a calibre which would reflect well on a researcher of many more years experience.”
+> “Tomas observed and brought out […] a number of very interesting results, of a caliber which would reflect well on a researcher of many more years experience.”

-> “The series expansion and MD modelling aspects of the project were definite steps forward in our understanding of the behaviour of this system."
+> “The series expansion and MD modeling aspects of the project were definite steps forward in our understanding of the behavior of this system."

 > “[Tomas] derived single-handedly a series expansion in terms of orthogonal polynomials, which is a new approach as far as I am aware.”

-> “His overall performance was in the excellent category.”

 ---